 How to Stop Inappropriate Pooping

 It's difficult to break the habit once your cat has started pooping outside the litter box.
 There are several steps you'll need to take to break this bad habit and you'll need to keep up with your cat religiously to stop this behavior.

 Start by making sure to thoroughly clean the areas where your cat has pooped.
 If you're unable to get the area clean enough, your cat will continue to be attracted to the spot.
 Launder any items that can go in the washing machine.
 If your cat has pooped on a bathmat or inexpensive rug, you might just need to get rid of the item.
 For best results, use a high-quality enzymatic cleaner for pet messes.

 If you're using scented litter, switch to unscented right away.
 While humans may prefer the scented litter to cover up odors, many cats find artificial scents overwhelming and repulsive.
 Remember that your cat has a much more sensitive nose than you do.
 Your cat may also dislike the texture of the litter.
 Use a new type of litter in the second box and see if your cat prefers it.
+Consider the size of the litter particles as well as whether the litter is clumping or non-clumping.
 You can also consider a litter specially designed to appeal to cats, like Dr. Elsey's Cat Attract.

 Your cat may need a refresher course in litter box training, particularly if the cat is young or was recently adopted.